top of page

 How often will I need to see my therapist?

 Every individual is different and brings their own situation to therapy.
 You will work with your therapist to determine the best course of treatment for you.
-You will together to accommodate your needs with the treatment plan recommendations.
+You will work together to accommodate your needs with the treatment plan recommendations.

 Is my information confidential?